Carolyn Kagan

-Carolyn Kagan is a British community psychologist and social activist.
+Carolyn Kagan (born 1950) is a British community psychologist and social activist.

 Life and work

 Carolyn Morag Kagan grew up in Meopham, Kent.
-After working as a residential social worker in Scotland she went to North East London Polytechnic graduating with a degree in Psychology in 1974.
+After working as a residential social worker in Scotland, she went to North East London Polytechnic, graduating with a degree in Psychology in 1974.
 She then obtained a DPhil in Social Psychology from Wolfson College, University of Oxford.

-In 1976 she was appointed to the Department of Psychology at Manchester Polytechnic (subsequently Manchester Metropolitan University) proceeding through the ranks of Lecturer, Senior Lecturer, Principal Lecturer and Professor.
+In 1976, she was appointed to the Department of Psychology at Manchester Polytechnic (subsequently Manchester Metropolitan University), proceeding through the ranks of Lecturer, Senior Lecturer, Principal Lecturer and Professor.
 She is a qualified social worker and counselling psychologist.
-For ten years she was Director of the Research Institute for Health and Social Change at MMU which established a reputation for socially engaged research.
+For ten years, she was Director of the Research Institute for Health and Social Change at MMU, which established a reputation for socially engaged research.
 She is currently Emerita Professor at MMU and a visiting professor at Edge Hill University.